Ultimately, getting promoted in health and safety is as much about performance as it is about perseverance.

 Either way, lowering costs demonstrates your ability to find creative solutions to business problems.
 It’ll help you stand out to senior leaders so you can get promoted even faster.

 Although PPE is the last line of defense, it still plays a major role in any EHS program.
 That’s especially true if your team struggles to get workers to wear the gear.
-Increasing your site’s PPE adoption rate is a great way not only to prevent incidents but also to boost engagement.
+Increasing your site’s PPE adoption rate is a great way not only to prevent incidents but also to boost engagement and ultimately get you promoted in EHS.

 Do a perception survey with your workers to answer these questions: